AivGitHub/cryptocurrency/README.md

 ]
 ```
 ## Usage
-Launch the server with the following command from the project directory:
+1. Launch the server with the following command from the project directory:
 ```bash
 ./bin/runserver
 ```
-Now server ready to accept requests:
+2. Now server ready to accept requests:

  ```curl -X POST -H "Content-Type: application/json" http://127.0.0.1:8000/api/wallet/ -d "{\"seed\":\"test_seeeeed\", \"symbol\": \"BTC\"}"```

 ---

 ```curl -X GET -H "Content-Type: application/json" http://127.0.0.1:8000/api/wallet/```

+3. If you want to add child wallet just add "parent" (seed) to
+data in POST request.
+You need to know seed of parent wallet because seed is NOT stored in database.

+## Information
+Seed/private key or other private values don't store in database!

 ## Conclusion